Fraud & Misrepresentation

 - Fraudulent misrepresentation

 - Misappropriation of trade secrets

 - Theft of trade secrets

 Proving Fraud and Misrepresentation

 When a party enters into an agreement by making a representation of a false material fact, they can be held liable for damages.

 To prove fraud and prevail in a claim, several elements must be established:

 It is important to note a defendant can also be guilty of fraud involving the deliberate failure to disclose a substantial material fact.
 In these cases, it must be proven that the undisclosed material fact created a false impression which was relied upon by the plaintiff and ultimately resulted in damages.

 Proving fraud and misrepresentation requires a meticulous evaluation of the facts and circumstances surrounding your business, professional relationships, contracts, and transactions.
 It also necessitates the gathering of evidence to prove a defendant’s intent, which may be highlighted through subsequent acts made after a false material fact was represented.
 Our team thoroughly explores our clients’ situations to help them determine their available options, crafts strategies to secure the results they need, and litigates when necessary.

-Hendershot, Cannon & Hisey, P.C. has solidified our reputation as experienced and zealous advocates for businesses across Texas.
+Hendershot Cowart P.C. has solidified our reputation as experienced and zealous advocates for businesses across Texas.
 If you wish to take a stand against fraud with our proven Houston-based attorneys, or are currently facing investigations or allegations related to fraud, we are readily available to discuss your rights and options during an initial consultation.
-Contact us to get started.